How to Become a Hospital Administrator - Requirements & Steps

 Southern New Hampshire University

-Southern New Hampshire University offers an online MS in healthcare administration, providing students with the formal healthcare education necessary for advancing their skills and complementing their experience within this complex field of health administration.
+Southern New Hampshire University offers an online MS in healthcare administration, providing students with the formal healthcare education necessary to advance their skills and complement their experience in this complex field.

-Developed in alignment with the Association of University Programs in Health Administration (AUPHA) and Healthcare Leadership Alliance (HLA), this program’s curriculum comprises 36 credits.
-Some of the topics students will explore include healthcare informatics; global health and diversity; biostatistics; healthcare quality and improvement; health policy and law; economic principles of healthcare; and strategic human resource management.
+This program’s curriculum comprises 36 credits, developed in alignment with the Association of University Programs in Health Administration (AUPHA) and Healthcare Leadership Alliance (HLA).
+Some of the topics students will explore include healthcare informatics, global health and diversity, biostatistics, healthcare quality and improvement, health policy and law, economic principles of healthcare, and strategic human resource management.

 On successful completion of the program, graduates have the opportunity to work in a wide range of health services organizations, which include home health agencies, insurance companies, pharmaceutical companies, nursing homes, hospitals, physician group practices, state health departments, and consulting firms, to name a few.